Blogs

 Benefits of Fiber for Rural 911 Systems:

-- Fewer dropped or degraded calls
+• Fewer dropped calls

-- Increased capacity during peak emergency events
+• Increased support during emergency events

-- Secure data transmission between agencies
+• Secure data communication between agencies

-For rural residents, this means greater confidence that a 911 call will go through when it matters most.
+For rural residents this means greater confidence that a 911 call will go through when it matters most.

-Empowering Rural First Responders with High-Speed Connectivity
+Empowering First Responders with High-Speed Internet

-- Ambulance teams can transmit patient vitals to hospitals before arrival
+• Ambulance teams can transmit patient vitals to hospitals before arrival

-- Firefighters can access building plans and stream situational video en route
+• Firefighters can access building plans

-- Emergency managers can coordinate across agencies instantly
+• Emergency managers can coordinate across agencies instantly

 Low latency and high bandwidth are especially critical in rural areas where cell service may be inconsistent.
 Fiber-connected substations, command posts, and public safety facilities ensure first responders remain informed and operational during large-scale emergencies.